 If CAISO has extended the term of this Agreement pursuant to Section 2.1(b), then not later than October 31 of the expiring Contract Year, Owner shall make a filing with FERC under Section 205 of the Federal Power Act containing the values in Tables B-1 through B-6 for the ensuing Contract Year.

-In the event that a Long-term Planned Outage that is scheduled for the last quarter of the expiring Contract Year is postponed or rescheduled after October 31 of such year to the ensuing Contract Year, Owner shall make an additional Section 205 filing to revise the values in Tables B-1 through B-5 to reflect such rescheduled Long-term Planned Outage Hours.

-Schedule C Variable Cost Payment
+Schedule C Variable Cost Payment for variable costs not otherwise recoverable under CAISO Tariff

-Note: ISO proposal is to pay variable costs under CAISO Tariff.
-Schedule C will be substantially revised and potentially eliminated.

 Variable Cost Payment

-Part 1 for Thermal Units

-The Variable Cost Payment for each Unit for the Billing Month shall be the amount calculated in accordance with the following formula:
+No more frequently than once a month, Owner may invoice CAISO for variable costs that are not otherwise recoverable through the CAISO Tariff. . .